Are your salon’s Christmas retail sales a rip-roaring success?

 Like to boost your Gift card sales pre-Christmas?
 This blog is brimming with practical ideas you can implement right away.

-6. Odd numbers are best for merchandising
+6. Odd numbers work best for merchandising

 Odd numbers are more appealing to the eye than even numbers.